How can advisors build a more meaningful investor behavioral profile?

 This article first published in Proactive Advisor Magazine on October 23, 2014, in Volume 4, Issue 5.
 Several statistics were updated to reflect the most current data and minor editorial revisions were incorporated.
 The opinions expressed in this article are those of the author and do not necessarily represent the views of Proactive Advisor Magazine.
 These opinions are presented for educational purposes only.

-Kellye Whitney is associate editorial director at Human Capital Media and contributes frequently to a variety of publications.
+Kellye Whitney is founder and chief creative officer at Kellye Media & Associates.
+She was previously associate editorial director at Human Capital Media.
 She has specific expertise in human resources, diversity practices, and workforce learning and development programs.
 Her work has received several distinguished media awards.